lainio/err2/README.md

 - The `assert` package implements assertion helpers for **both** unit-testing and *design-by-contract*.

-## Automatic Error Propagation And Stack Tracing
+## Automatic Error Propagation

 The current version of Go tends to produce too much error checking and too little error handling.
-This package helps us fix that.
+But most importantly it doesn't help developer with **automatic** error propagation, which has exact same benefits than e.g.
+**automatic** garbage collection, or automatic testing has:

+> Automation is not just about efficiency but primarily about repeatability and
+> resilience. -- Gregor Hohpe

+The automatic error propagation is so important because it makes your code tolerate to change, and it makes it to error safe.

+> Don't send human to do machine's job

+The err2 package is your automation buddy:

 1. It helps to declare error handlers with `defer`.
 If you're familiar [Zig language](https://ziglang.org/) you can think `defer err2.Handle(&err,...)`